Homepage

 Photographs by Rae Atkins

 This shark appears to be a Porbeagle Shark, Lamna nasus.
 There is a population of this large predatory shark in the North Sea.
-Their occurence may match the Salmon on which they prey.
+Their occurrence may match the Salmon on which they prey.
 Specimens washed up dead on the beach are unusual.

 BMLSS Sharks